MerginMaps/media-sync/README.md

 Also user can choose whether references to media files should be updated.

+**IMPORTANT**: structure of the config file was changed in the latest version.
+Therefore old .ini config files should be migrated and enviromnent values should be updated.

 ### Quick start

 Not sure where to start?
 Check out our [quick start](docs/quick_start.md) guide to set up sync from a new Mergin project to your MinIO/S3 bucket.